-let does not create a function, it just names one.
-It is fun that creates the function.
+Note that let does not create a function, it just names one.
+Rather, it is fun that creates the function.
 This fact is unfortunately obscured by the fact that OCAML supports syntactic sugar for function definition that hides the fun.
 That is, the above definition can also be written as: